crossfidev/Plexus-Pool/docs/user/multinetwork.rst

 The simplest way to select the network to connect to is to use the ``--network`` option when you initialize your node configuration.
 For instance, to run on Carthagenet::

-  tezos-node config init --data-dir ~/tezos-carthagenet --network carthagenet tezos-node identity generate --data-dir ~/tezos-carthagenet tezos-node run --data-dir ~/tezos-carthagenet
+  mineplex-node config init --data-dir ~/mineplex-carthagenet --network carthagenet mineplex-node identity generate --data-dir ~/mineplex-carthagenet mineplex-node run --data-dir ~/mineplex-carthagenet

 The ``--network`` option is non case-sensitive and can be used with the following built-in networks: